 Fifty Years of the Carol Burnett Show

-Carol Burnett’s newest book, “In Such Good Company: Eleven Years of Laughter, Mayhem, and Fun in the Sandbox,” covers her popular variety show, first broadcast in September 1967.
+Carol Burnett’s book covers her popular variety show, first broadcast in September 1967

 A couple of years ago, visitors to Carol Burnett’s home might have observed the comedy legend glued to the TV set, binge-watching every episode of her old variety show.
 But it wasn’t a case of extreme celebrity vanity sweeping through the Burnett household.